 See also our Bibliography of Movement Films, Videos & Audios for recordings hosted on other websites and platforms,

-The CRMA Vimeo Channel provides free live-streaming of films and videos about the Freedom Movement of the 1950s-1960s.
+The CRMA Vimeo Channel on the Vimeo platform provides free live-streaming of films and videos about the Freedom Movement of the 1950s-1960s.

-The films and videos in our Vimeo channel are grouped into "collections" (or "showcases") that reflect our "up-from-below" and "inside-out" approach to documenting our history.
+The films and videos in our Vimeo channel are grouped into "showcases" that reflect our "up-from-below" and "inside-out" approach to documenting our history.
 All of them were either created by Freedom Movement veterans (or their immediate families), or were created by others but are substantially about Movement veterans, or were created with significant input from veterans.

 Our Voices Collection, individually created videos.